x

 The trial for Jesse Lee Williams, who is charged with murder for the death of Paula Belonga, 51, began Tuesday.
 He pleaded not guilty to the charge.

 A Rusk County Sheriff's Office sergeant testified he responded to the report of a missing person's phone pinging on FM 1797 in the Tatum area at a trailer park.
-The sergeant said he saw Belonga's vehicle that law enforcement was looking for at a residence.
+He came to find Belonga's vehicle that law enforcement was looking for at a residence.

 The sergeant contacted Debby Johnson, who had the vehicle on her property, and she told the sergeant her ex-boyfriend, Williams, was watching the vehicle for someone.
 Williams then told the sergeant on the phone that he just spoke with Belonga, and he gave the officer a phone number.
 However, no one ever answered the calls.